-Early Childhood Convention Grant – the Early Childhood Network seeks article outlines, with the article appearing in the Early Childhood newsletter, from those valued practitioners who have daily contact with young gifted children.The winner receives a grant for 1/2 of NAGC convention registration.
+The Network seeks article outlines, with the article appearing in the Early Childhood newsletter, from those valued practitioners who have daily contact with young gifted children.The winner receives an Early Childhood Convention Grant to cover half of the cost of an NAGC Convention registration.

 The Global Awareness Annemarie Roeper Award recognizes an individual and group that continues the work of Annemarie Roeper.
 Deadline to come.

 Professional Development Award provides an opportunity for outstanding professional development on gifted education at any level – Prek-12 and higher education.

 Dissertation Award Competition – for those who have defended his or her dissertation related to gifted students during the current year and

 Graduate Student Research Gala – provides graduate students the opportunity to receive valuable feedback on their research in gifted education.